Bradley-Buchner/Bradley-Buchner/README.md

 3. The development of web application tools that illustrate data insights to our coaches and players through a user interface.
 4. The gathering of strategic advance scouting information.

-My role as the primary point of communication between team staff and the analytics team requires that I maintain consistent dialogue with team staff through weekly meetings and attendance at all practices to identify the most valuable implementations of data strategy.
+My role as the primary point of communication between team staff and the analytics team requires that I maintain consistent dialogue with team staff through frequent meetings and attendance at all practices to identify the most valuable implementations of data strategy.

 ## Experience
 My professional experience consists of 4 years of working with data in baseball.
 I am currently in my 4th season working with UNC Baseball and I have had 2 internships with USA Baseball.
 More details about my work experience can be found in my resume below.